 All visitors receive a laminated map with paddling guidelines when they go out in a boat.
 You can download our paddling guide here.

 Have your own kayak or canoe and want to launch at Indian River Marina?
-There is a launch/parking fee of $10 per kayak or canoe.
-If you bring friends and they rent from us, the launch/parking fee for the first car is waived.
-Carpool and save! *We reserve the right to limit the number of personal kayaks or canoes launched.
+There is a launch/parking fee of $15 per person. *We reserve the right to limit the number of personal kayaks or canoes launched due to parking availability